JLuisCuamatzi/JLuisCuamatzi/README.md

 - 🌱 I’m currently learning how a genome has an adaptation to adverse environments in a eukaryotic model
 - 💞️ I’m looking to collaborate on bioinformatics projects that involve the identification of novel mutations.

-<b> Academic forming </b>
+<b> Education </b>

- * B. Sc. in Biotechnology Engineering
+ * Ph.D. candidate in Biological Sciences - currently
  * M. Sc. in Applied Biotechnology
- * Ph.D. candidate in Biological Sciences
+ * B. Sc. in Biotechnology Engineering

 <b> Publications </b>